Barreto, A’s score 7 in 1st inning, rout White Sox 13-2

 OAKLAND, Calif.
+(AP) — Franklin Barreto picked on a familiar opponent, and that was plenty for the Oakland Athletics.

-(AP) — Franklin Barreto hit a three-run home run to cap a seven-run first inning, and the Oakland Athletics beat the Chicago White Sox 13-2 on Saturday.
+Barreto hit a three-run homer to cap a seven-run first inning and the A’s routed the Chicago White Sox 13-2 on Saturday.

+Five of Barreto’s nine career home runs have come against the White Sox.
+He extended the Athletics’ season-high streak to 14 games with at least one home run.

+“That’s how our lineup is,” said Matt Olson, who had two hits and scored three times.
+“Anybody can do damage any day.
+We’re not relying on one guy every day to come in and produce.”

 Matt Chapman had three hits and scored twice for the A’s, who have won nine of 11.
 Marcus Semien added two hits and Robbie Grossman drove in three runs.